Economic inequality: Measurements

 According to a 2020 study, global earnings inequality has decreased substantially since 1970.
 During the 2000s and 2010s, the share of earnings by the world's poorest half doubled.
 Two researchers claim that global income inequality is decreasing due to strong economic growth in developing countries.
 According to a January 2020 report by the United Nations Department of Economic and Social Affairs, economic inequality between states had declined, but intrastate inequality has increased for 70% of the world population over the period 1990–2015.
 In 2015, the OECD reported in 2015 that income inequality is higher than it has ever been within OECD member nations and is at increased levels in many emerging economies.
 According to a June 2015 report by the International Monetary Fund (IMF):

 Widening income inequality is the defining challenge of our time.
 In advanced economies, the gap between the rich and poor is at its highest level in decades.
 Inequality trends have been more mixed in emerging markets and developing countries (EMDCs), with some countries experiencing declining inequality, but pervasive inequities in access to education, health care, and finance remain.

-In October 2017, the IMF warned that inequality within nations, in spite of global inequality falling in recent decades, has risen so sharply that it threatens economic growth and could result in further political polarization.
+In October 2017, the IMF warned that inequality within nations, despite global inequality falling in recent decades, has risen sharply enough to threaten economic growth and could result in further political polarization.
 The Fund's Fiscal Monitor report said that "progressive taxation and transfers are key components of efficient fiscal redistribution."
 In October 2018, Oxfam published a Reducing Inequality Index which measured social spending, tax and workers' rights to show which countries were best at closing the gap between the rich and the poor.

-The 2022 World Inequality Report, a four-year research project organized by the economists Lucas Chancel, Thomas Piketty, Emmanuel Saez, and Gabriel Zucman, shows that "the world is marked by a very high level of income inequality and an extreme level of wealth inequality" and that these inequalities "seem to be about as great today as they were at the peak of western imperialism in the early 20th century."
+The 2022 World Inequality Report, a four-year research project organized by the economists Lucas Chancel, Thomas Piketty, Emmanuel Saez, and Gabriel Zucman, shows that "the world is marked by a very high level of income inequality and an extreme level of wealth inequality" and that these inequalities "seem to be about as great today as they were at the peak of western imperialism in the early 20th century".
 According to the report, the bottom half of the population owns 2% of global wealth, while the top 10% owns 76% of it.
 The top 1% owns 38%.
+The 2026 report showed that wealth inequality continues to increase around the world, with the richest 10% of the global population owning 75% of global wealth, while the bottom half owned only 2%.
+The report also noted that the richest 1% are wealthier than the bottom 90%, and the richest 0.001% own 3 times the wealth of half the world's population.